starwispsora/ros2_project/README.md

 PM
 Suengyoen
  - build 2 cpp files and integrate them into one node
- - write camera recognition code
+ - additionally, write and add opencv camera line coloer recognition code and quantization(=the process of mapping continuous infinite values to a smaller set of discrete finite values)